fubxx/CVE/Online Beauty Parlor Management System SQL Injection on add-services.php.md

 /admin/index.php
 ```

-On this page, username parameter is vulnerable to SQL Injection Attack
+On this page, sername parameter is vulnerable to SQL Injection Attack

 ```
 if(isset($_POST['submit']))